 Prerequisite – EIGRP fundamentals

-Enhanced Interior Gateway Routing Protocol (EIGRP) is a dynamic routing network layer Protocol which works on the protocol number 88.
-EIGRP supports classless routing, VLSM, route summarization, load balacing and many other useful features.
+Enhanced Interior Gateway Routing Protocol (EIGRP) is a dynamic routing network-layer Protocol which works on protocol number 88.
+EIGRP supports classless routing, VLSM, route summarization, load balancing, and many other useful features.
 It is a Cisco proprietary protocol, so all routers in a network that is running EIGRP must be Cisco routers but now EIGRP is moving towards becoming an open standard protocol.

 EIGRP exchange messages for communication between the routers operating EIGRP.